 However, I have now been on the road constantly since December 2012.
 I have not returned to Australia (the only place in the world where I do have residence) since that time.
 This does not mean I have travelled continuously – far from it.
 But it does mean (and due to visa issues) that I do not and have not had a secure home base for more than 6 years.

 It has been an incredible journey, albeit a tiring one at times.
 This extended travel has taught me many things about living life on the road.
 Is it easy – no; is it enjoyable – mostly yes; is it recommended – definitely yes, but not for too long.

 If you wish to take on the challenge of extended travel, you will need to know of a few tips from my experience of having done this many, many times.

 Don’t Have A Detailed Itinerary

-Planning for a three or four week holiday takes a lot of time, so imagine how long it will take to plan for three or four months on the road.
+Planning for a three or four-week holiday takes a lot of time, so imagine how long it will take to plan for three or four months on the road.
 The best way to plan for your long term travel is this – think of where you need to be in the world at certain periods of time (usually due to weather considerations).
 Look at the first region in your itinerary and only plan for that region.
 Once you have reached the first region, then you can start planning for the second region and so on.
-When going for any long period where you know that you have flexibility with an itinerary, I almost always only book the first night or the first few nights in a country and work the rest of my itinerary out after I arrive.
-Be aware, that if you are taking an around the world ticket, you will need to book your flights before you depart on the first one.
-In that case you will need an overall idea of where you want to be and when.
-However, even if this applies to you, don’t get too detailed about what you want to do anywhere expect for the first place your plane arrives.
+When going for an extended period where you know that you have flexibility with an itinerary, I almost always only book the first night or the first few nights in a country and work the rest of my itinerary out after I arrive.
+Be aware that if you are taking an around the world ticket, you will need to book your flights before you depart on the first one.
+In that case, you will need an overall idea of where you want to be and when.
+However, even if this applies to you, don’t get too detailed about what you want to do anywhere except for the first place your plane arrives.

 Taking A Break From Travel